schollz/_core/docs/content/effects/scratch.md

 +++

-Heighten is a tremelo that lets you add a low-frequency oscillator to the amplitude of the audio signal.
+The Scratch effect simulates a record scratch by rapidly changing the playback speed, with a rate knob to adjust the frequency of speed alterations.